Tradeoffs and Comparison Complexity: Appendix: Experiments

 \subsubsection{Lottery Preference Reversals: Experimental Details}

-\textbf{Price List and Choice Construction.} The experiment concerns 12 lottery options: 6 ``base'' options consisting of 3 high-risk and 3 low-risk options as described in Table \ref{tab:reversals}, and 6 ``scaled-up'' options constructed by multiplying the payments in the base options by a scale factor of 1.6.
-The experiment consists of two parts, which subjects complete in random order: \textit{Binary choice} and \textit{Valuation}.
+The experiment concerns 12 lotteries: 6 ``base'' options consisting of 3 high-risk and 3 low-risk options as described in Table \ref{tab:reversals}, and 6 ``scaled-up'' options constructed by multiplying the base option payments by a factor of 1.6.
+The experiment contains two parts, the order of which is randomized: \textit{Binary choice} and \textit{Valuation}.

-In \textit{Binary Choice}, subjects make 16 binary choices between lotteries, 12 of which are drawn from the 18 possible high/low risk lottery comparisons within the base and scaled-up options, and 6 of which are filler problems that are included to limit repetition.
-The order of problems are randomized, subject to the constraints that 1) no single choice option appears in consecutive choice problems, 2) no consecutive choice problems contain the same set of payoff probabilities, and 3) no consecutive choice problems are both filler problems.
+In \textit{Binary Choice}, subjects make 16 binary choices between lotteries, 12 of which are drawn from the 18 possible high/low risk lottery comparisons within the base and scaled-up options, and 6 of which are filler problems included to limit repetition.
+Problem order is randomized, subject to the constraints that 1) no single choice option appears in consecutive choice problems, 2) no consecutive choice problems contain the same set of payoff probabilities, and 3) no consecutive choice problems are both filler problems.